fiv1981/building-ai-project/README.md

 ## How is it used?

-The basis for this idea would be a mixture between current existing personal assistants (Amazon Alexa, Google Assistant, Apple Siri, ...) with additional AI learning features, like the current autonomous car systems under development, being the main devices the integrated cameras, able to provide:
+The basis for this idea would be a mixture between current existing personal assistants (Amazon Alexa, Google Assistant, Apple Siri, ...) with additional AI learning features and interfaces, like the current autonomous driving systems under development, being the main devices the integrated cameras, able to provide:

 * 360º vision
 * Recognition of objects, faces, colors, shapes, ...